wildducktheories/api/README.md

 associated Callable or Runnable.
 By the time the <code>with()</code> method returns, the original implementation of the API type will be restored as the thread's current implementation.

+In cases where the application cannot guarantee that <code>get()</code> is always called within the scope of an enclosing <code>with()</code> call, the application MUST call the <code>reset()</code>
+method before losing its last reference to the current thread.
+This call is required to clear a ThreadLocal which will otherwise pin the API's class loader.

-Concrete APIManager implementations implement the protected <code>newAPI()</code> method which can construct a usable default instance of the API type.
+Concrete APIManager implementations implement the <code>newAPI()</code> method which can construct a usable default instance of the API type.
 If there is ever a need to vary the default implementation, then the application programmer can arrange to execute application code that needs the alternative implementation within a block of code that executes within the scope of a <code>APIManager.with()</code> call.

-Ownership of the concrete APIManager instance is typically encapsulated by the instance of a final class that exposes static methods that delegate to the APIManager instance thereby allowing access to the current instance of the API type for the current thread without needing to provide any other reference.
+Ownership of the concrete APIManager instance is typically encapsulated by the instance of a final class that exposes static methods that delegate to the static APIManager instance thereby allowing access to the current instance of the API type for the current thread without needing to provide any other reference.

-The following example shows the boiler plate to create a final class that delegates the implementation of 4 static methods to an instance of a concrete APIManager implementation.
+The following example shows the boiler plate to create a final class that delegates the implementation of 5 static methods to an instance of a concrete APIManager implementation.
 In this example, the API type is a type called Foo and the type FooAPI provides access to instances of this type, as follows: